xomachine/wraptool-cpp2nim/README.md

 # wraptool-cpp2nim
-Macros allowing generating compact and readable wrappers to C++ classes fior Nim programming language
+Macros allowing generating compact and readable wrappers to C++ classes for Nim programming language

 Work in progress.